sbenston/stock_analysis/README.md

 3) `If Cells(j, 1).Value = ticker And Cells(j + 1, 1).Value <> ticker Then` to find the `endingPrice`.

-After all these values are determined, the nested loop ends after it reaches the last row in the spreadsheet.
-Returning to the outer loop, it activates the output analysis spreadsheet to write in the values obtained in the nested loop similar to the refactored macro described in the Stock Perfomance Analysis.
+After all these values are determined, the nested loop ends once it reaches the last row in the spreadsheet.
+Returning to the outer loop, it activates the output analysis spreadsheet to write in the values obtained in the nested loop, similar to the refactored macro described in the Stock Perfomance Analysis except that the refactored macro separates this loop.
 After writing these values the index for the `tickers` array increments by 1, meaning this macro runs the nested For loop that iterates over each row in the data spreadsheet 12 times.

 To compare the performance of these two macros a timer was set to start right after the user inputs the desired year to perform the analysis on.
 The results of those times for the year 2018 are as follows: